A. Pongshi Phom

 A. Pongshi Phom (born 1969) is an Indian politician from Nagaland.
-He is an MLA from Longleng Assembly constituency, which is reserved for Scheduled Tribes, in Longleng District.
-He won the 2023 Nagaland Legislative Assembly election, representing Nationalist Congress Party.
-He joined NPF in 2025.
+He is an MLA from the Longleng Assembly constituency, which is reserved for Scheduled Tribe community, in Longleng district.
+He won the 2023 Nagaland Legislative Assembly election, representing the Nationalist Congress Party.
+He joined the NPF in 2025.

 Early life and education

 Pongshi is from Longleng, Nagaland.
 He is the son of N Ayim Phom.
 He did his diploma in electrical engineering in 1991 at Atoizu, Nagaland.

 Career

-Pongshi won from Longleng Assembly constituency representing Nationalist Congress Party in the 2023 Nagaland Legislative Assembly election.
-The debutant polled 16,908 votes and defeated his nearest rival and sitting MLA serving as health minister, S. Pangnyu Phom of the Bharatiya Janata Party, by a margin of 5,270 votes.
-He joined Naga People's Front in 2025.
+Pongshi was elected from the Longleng Assembly constituency representing the Nationalist Congress Party in the 2023 Nagaland Legislative Assembly election.
+The debutant polled 16,908 votes and defeated his nearest rival and sitting MLA, S. Pangnyu Phom, of the Bharatiya Janata Party, who was serving as health minister, by a margin of 5,270 votes.
+He joined the Naga People's Front in 2025.